Crane1195/DIYB0XX/code/README.md

  *  If you are in the wrong mode, you can either unplug and try again, or you can use this button combonation to switch modes mid game.
  `    Down+Right+Mod1+B+X+A`
  *  If using the standard B0XX layout, this is both hands index/middle fingers and thumbs

+## Edits made for the Smash4/Ultimate mode
+ * Mod running, tilts, triggers(shields), and most firefox angles edited.
+ * Mods change running/walking speed, they likely aren't optimal.
+Notably though, Direction, then mod1 gives perfect speed to ledgerun in smash4.
+ * Tilts now work with mod1.
+ * Triggers now give the analog value needed to shield in smash4/Ultimate.
+LRAStart now works too because of this
+ * FFox angles (b0xx method, c stick) now almost work properly. only mod1+diagonal+cright/left do not work (in smash4, not Ultimate).
+Can't figure out why.
+   C stickless firefox angles function now, but not perfectly.

 All the names above are the Discord names of users in the 20XX Discord, where this code is shared.
 Github links are in the README files of each folder